Last Updated on March 4, 2019 by Lamudi

 Since the Philippines is an archipelago and surrounded by sea, fish is a staple in the Filipino diet.
 Dagupan City in Pangasinan is one of the largest producers of bangus, or milkfish, in the country, and is also the common bagsakan (trading center) of other producers in the province.
 The city is the home of the annual Bangus Festival.

 The city’s Bonuan District is where bangus is considered best served, but there is more to the city’s fare than just fish.
 Among these are the best Filipino meat dishes like pigar pigar and kaleskes, the finest of which are served on the city’s Galvan Street.
 A slew of known food brands and establishments also have roots in Dagupan, like the Plato Wraps food carts and Pedrito’s bakeries and restaurants.

 The first thing that comes to mind about food from Cebu is lechon Cebu.
 The highly regarded Visayan rendition of the Philippine roast pig has gained popularity outside of the country that culinary icon Anthony Bourdain called it “the best pig ever” on both his “No Reservations” television show and “Hierarchy of Pork,” his definitive guide to pork-based dishes from all over the world.

-While establishments serving the roasted favorite can be found all over Cebu, it also offers more than lechon.
-Fresh lobsters, prawns, lapu-lapu (sea bass), scallops, crabs, squid, and innumerable types of fish are abundant in the region, and are served in a variety of ways in several of the Cebu’s best food places.
-Danggit, along with dried mangoes and puree, on the other hand are city’s top take home treats.
+While establishments serving the roasted favorite can be found all over Cebu, it offers more than lechon.
+Fresh lobsters, prawns, lapu-lapu (sea bass), scallops, crabs, squid, and numerous types of fish are abundant in the region and are served in various ways in several of Cebu’s best food places.
+Danggit, along with dried mangoes and puree, on the other hand, are the city’s top take-home treats.